Cruciferous Vegetables Like Kale May Boost Artery Health. Eat Raw or Cooked?

 When we cook them, glucosinolates will break down into bioactive compounds like indoles.
 These compounds are the nutrients responsible for protecting our arteries and heart.
 If that’s not enough, preliminary animal studies also show that glucosinolates are cancer-protective too.

-Best to Cook Cruciferous; Cut Small If Eaten Raw
+Best to Cook Cruciferous Vegetables; Cut Small If Eaten Raw

 In order to break down glucosinolates into bioactive nutrients, an enzyme is needed.
 There are 3 ways to release this enzymes: